4.64 from 33 votes

 • Walnuts: I love walnuts for the base of this chocolate torte, but you can also do pecans, hazelnuts, almonds, or sunflower seeds.

-• Sweetener: I prefer Swerve Sweetener for almost all of my baking, but any sweetener you like can work.
+• Sweetener: I recommend an erythritol based sweetener, but any sweetener you like can work.
 Do be forewarned that the baking time may change if you use allulose.

 • Cocoa powder: I recommend a good Dutched cocoa for a deep chocolate flavor.